-The IHI JU Intranet will continue its evolution and will be completely re-build on M365 SharePoint technology.
+The IHI JU Intranet will continue its evolution and will be completely re-built on M365 SharePoint technology.
 It has already proved its effectiveness as main internal communication tool, enabling collaboration, and supporting business activities.
-The core part of new intranet are service pages by teams/area of activities with the main purpose of informing other colleagues.
+The core parts of new intranet are service pages by teams/area of activities with the main purpose of informing other colleagues.

-New private sites, providing support to the governance bodies (GB, SRG, SIP and Collecting ideas tool) will be created in SharePoint online as well.
-We will initiate a separate project (incl. study and proof of concept) for migrating of archived files from old IMI Document management system (DORA) and shared drive to SharePoint.
+New private sites, providing support to the governance bodies (GB, SRG, SIP and 'collecting ideas' tool) will be created in SharePoint online as well.
+We will initiate a separate project (incl. study and proof of concept) for migrating of archived files from the old IMI document management system (DORA) and shared drive to SharePoint.